-Ms. Mazerolle said that such innovations were perhaps better piloted in larger jurisdictions, and that such an initiative was not planned for New Brunswick at this time.

-Mr. Carter said that there were some initiatives in CCIR on these issues, and that BC was monitoring its approach in the province carefully; this was, he said, a dynamic and fast-changing space.
+Ms. Mazerolle said that these innovations were perhaps better piloted in larger jurisdictions, and that such an initiative was not planned for New Brunswick at this time.
+Mr. Carter said that there were some initiatives in CCIR on these issues, and BC was monitoring its approach in the province carefully; this was, he said, a dynamic and fast-changing space.
 Ms. Gauthier said that the AMF has a great deal of interest in these sorts of initiatives, and Quebec has exemption provisions, but currently is only using them in the securities space.

-In terms of international trends, Chris Carter said that the hardening p&c insurance market was a key concern.
-Louise Gauthier said that ESG (Environmental, Social, Governance) issues were becoming increasingly important, and Angela Mazerolle agreed.
+In terms of international trends, Chris Carter said that the hardening insurance market was a key concern.
+Louise Gauthier said that ESG (Environment, Social, Governance) was becoming more important, and Angela Mazerolle agreed.

-Keith Martin anonymously posed the following question, which was ranked as one of the top questions by attendee votes:
+Keith Martin anonymously posed the following question, which was ranked as one of the top questions from attendee votes:

 Each of your regulatory authorities has rule-making powers.
-How are you planning to use those powers, and how will you try to make any new rules harmonized or consistent with similar rules in other provinces?
+How are you planning to use these powers, and how will you try to make any new rules harmonized or consistent with similar rules in other provinces?

-However, none of the audience-submitted questions was actually asked of the panelists.
-Nonetheless, the audience-submitted questions were visible (along with the votes for them) by panelists and by other regulators and policy-makers who may have been in the audience for this session.
+However, none of the questions were actually asked of the panelists.
+Nonetheless, they would have been visible along with the votes for them by panelists and other regulators and policy-makers.